 5 Hou A, Cohen B, Haimovic A, Elbuluk N. Microneedling: a comprehensive review.
 Dermatol Surg.
 2017;43(3):321–39 (PubMed PMID: 27755171).

 Is the SkinStylus SteriLock® MicroSystem FDA Cleared?

 YES!
 Esthetic Education LLC spent over 1.8 million dollars and three years providing the FDA clinical and performance data as part of a 510(k) submission to establish safety and efficacy.
-Unlike ALL other microneedling devices, SteriLock® is cleared to a depth of 2.5 mm using three different cartridge configurations – a 12 pin, a 36 pin and a soon to be released multi-depth HiLo cartridge that will continue to revolutionize microneedling!
+Unlike ALL other microneedling devices, SteriLock® is cleared to a depth of 2.5 mm using three different cartridge configurations – a 12 pin, a 36 pin and newly released multi-depth HiLo 36 pin cartridge that will continue to revolutionize microneedling!